vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p1.md

 ---
 title:  "Getting Started with Tekton Part 1: Hello World"
 linkTitle: "Getting Started with Tekton"
+metaTitle: "Getting Started with Tekton"
 parent: "Tekton"
+description: Walk through the set up and installation of Tekton, a set of open source Kubernetes resources to build and run CI/CD pipelines.
 weight: 1
 topics:
 - CI-CD